akib1162100/financial-demo/README.md

 The [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install) needs a set of IAM User API keys for authentication & authorization:

-- In your AWS Console, go to IAM dashboard to create a new set of API keys:
+In your AWS Console, go to the IAM dashboard to create a new set of API keys:

   - Click on Users